 Bronx Brain Injury Lawyer

 Head injuries of any kind can be devastating.
 Brain injuries often result in severe or catastrophic trauma for the victim.
+The compassionate team at Meirowitz & Wasserberg can help you to financially recover from a traumatic brain injury.

 Car accidents, falling mishaps, and work-related occurrences can result in injuries to a victim’s brain.
 Traumatic brain injuries (TBIs) are one of the most commonly occurring personal injuries.